Hierarchical Black Hole Mergers in Nuclear Star Clusters: A Combined Dynamical-Secular Channel for GW231123-like Events: Limit on Hierarchical mergers

-\textit{Hierarchical mergers.---} In the hierarchical merger scenario, 1G BHs normally form with low spins ($\chi\lesssim0.3$) from stellar collapse \cite{Fuller 2019}.
+In the hierarchical merger scenario, 1G BHs normally form with low spins ($\chi\lesssim0.3$) from stellar collapse \citep[e.g.,][]{Fuller 2019}.
 A 1G/1G merger produces a 2G BH; for comparable mass progenitors, the merger remnant has a spin $\simeq0.7$ and the recoil velocity typically below 300km/s, allowing its retention in NSCs.
 However, mergers involving at least one high spin BH (e.g., 2G/1G or 2G/2G) yield 3G BHs with larger recoils.

 Fig. \ref{fig:Merger kick} shows the distribution of merger kick versus final spin.
 As noted earlier, 2G/2G mergers in Milky Way-like galaxies primarily occur in the regions beyond 0.1 pc from the SMBH, where the local escape velocity $v_s\lesssim300$ km/s.
 For equal mass, equal spin binaries ($\chi_{1,2}=0.7$), about $75\%$ of mergers have kicks above 300 km/s, and over $58\%$ exceed 500 km/s.
 Most 3G BH remnants are therefore ejected from their host clusters, and their return through mass segregation is difficult, strongly suppressing further hierarchical growth.
+This prediction offers a possible difference from environments (e.g., AGN disks) where higher-generation BHs may be retained.